 HABs can occur naturally, but have been a problem for decades due to the negative environmental impacts associated with mass urban development and pollution.
 In recent years, private research and greater public awareness around the subject of HABs have brought nationwide attention to dangerous cyanobacteria blooms plaguing some of the largest lakes in the country.

 In addition to interfering with recreation, cyanobacteria can threaten agriculture and drinking water resources, supporting the current evidence that exposure to cyanotoxins may lead to the development of neurodegenerative diseases such as ALS, Alzheimer’s and Parkinson’s disease.
-The blue-green algae capable of producing the dangerous toxin can be found in almost any waterbody, even those as small as a stormwater pond or ditch.
+The cyanobacteria capable of producing the dangerous toxin can be found at virtually any time of year in almost any waterbody, even those as small as a stormwater pond or ditch.

 Correctly identify HABs through initial water quality testing